PageotD/training/glossary.md

 ## M

+### Marathon
+Marathon is a container orchestration platform used to deploy and manage containerized applications in a distributed system.
+It is built on top of Apache Mesos and serves as a framework for running long-running services in a Mesos cluster.
+Marathon ensures that applications are always running by automatically restarting failed instances and scaling the number of instances as needed.

+It supports containerized workloads, such as those using Docker, and provides features like load balancing, health checks, and high availability.
+Marathon is often used in conjunction with Mesos to manage complex, large-scale distributed environments.

 ### Markdown
 A lightweight markup language that allows users to format plain text using a simple syntax, making it easy to create structured documents.
 Markdown is widely used for writing documentation, notes, and content for websites due to its readability and simplicity.
 It supports basic formatting options such as headings, lists, links, images, and code blocks, which can be converted into HTML or other formats for display.
 Popular applications and platforms, like GitHub and various content management systems, use Markdown to enhance user experience and streamline content creation.